-Note a couple differences between the Orthodox sign and that of Roman Catholics and Protestants.
-First, Roman Catholics cross themselves from left to right and typically keep all five fingers straight.
-Secondly, Protestant practice in making the sign of the cross, much like Protestantism itself, varies.
-Protestantism does not prohibit it, but they do not necessarily encourage it either, because there is no Biblical command to use the sign of the cross.
+Orthodox practice in making the sign of the Cross is the opposite of Roman Catholics and some Protestants, who often go from left to right.
+Roman Catholics also typically use all five fingers to cross themselves.
+This practice follows a decree set forth by Pope Pius V in 1569 A.D.
+Protestant practice in making the sign of the cross, much like Protestantism itself, varies.
+They do not expressly prohibit it.
+But they do not encourage it either, because there is no Biblical command to use the sign of the cross.

-You may also have noticed some people make the sign three times in a row, while others only do it once.
+You may also have noticed some Orthodox Christians make the sign three times in a row, while others only do it once.
 Some make large sweeping motions, while others keep things simple and small.
 All these variations!
 But, which way is the right way?